raejean99/getting-and-cleaning-data-course-project/CodeBook.md

  [5] tBodyAccstdY    that is: tBodyAcc-std()-Y
  [6] tBodyAccstdZ    that is: tBodyAcc-std()-Z

- The rules apply to all the 79 feature names.
+ These rules apply to all the 79 feature names.

  [7] tGravityAccmeanX
  [8] tGravityAccmeanY